jekhokie/jekhokie.github.io/_posts/2016-10-29-becoming-a-tech-leader.markdown

 working on the feature in order to capture the market segment.

 Think through this scenario - there are many facets to this that are explained both previously as well as down further in this post.
-Minimum viable product, versatility, managing expectations amonst others are extremely important in how successful you are with capturing the market segment.
+Minimum viable product, versatility, managing expectations amongst others are extremely important in how successful you are with capturing the market segment.
 One intangible cost in this particular scenario is "cost of delay" - that is to say, how many future dollars are lost based on lack of capturing estimated market today.
 More simply - the longer you take, the less (potential) money you will have made.

 Now, how does this relate to the subject of "Cloud".
-There are two facets to the cost of delay (there are, in fact, many others, but I will focuse on two).
+There are two facets to the cost of delay (there are, in fact, many others, but I will focus on two).
 The first is the delay due to the overall prioritization of work, software design, delivery patterns, etc. Secondly, costs associated with infrastructure provisioning is a real issue in some companies.
 In most businesses, there is a technology team responsible for managing the infrastructure of the business.
 In some companies, this is a larger "Technology Operations" team, while